logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/restrictive_permissions.md

 #### Outbound traffic

-Clusters created on Hopsworks.ai need to be able to send http requests to *api.hopsworks.ai*.
+Clusters created on [managed.hopsworks.ai](https://managed.hopsworks.ai) need to be able to send http requests to *api.hopsworks.ai*.
 The *api.hopsworks.ai* domain use a content delivery network for better performance.
 This result in the impossibility to predict which IP the request will be sent to.
 If you require a list of static IPs to allow outbound traffic from your security group, use the *static IPs* option during [cluster creation](../cluster_creation/#limiting-outbound-traffic-to-hopsworksai).

 !!! note
     If you intend to use the managed users option on your Hopsworks cluster you should also allow outbound traffic to [cognito-idp.us-east-2.amazonaws.com](https://cognito-idp.us-east-2.amazonaws.com) and [managedhopsworks-prod.auth.us-east-2.amazoncognito.com](https://managedhopsworks-prod.auth.us-east-2.amazoncognito.com).

 ### Step 3: Set permissions of the cross-account role
-During the account setup for Hopsworks.ai, you were asked to create create a custom role for your resource group.
+During the account setup for [managed.hopsworks.ai](https://managed.hopsworks.ai), you were asked to create create a custom role for your resource group.
 Edit this role in the Azure portal by going to your resource group, clicking on *Access control (IAM)*, opening the tab *Roles*, searching for the role you created, clicking on the three dots at the end of the role line and clicking on edit.
 You can then navigate to the JSON tab and overwrite the "action" field with the following: